Battle of Amioun: Aftermath

 Following the battle, John Maron established the new headquarters of the Maronite Patriarchate in Kfarhay where he enshrined the relic of Saint Maron’s skull.
 Kfarhay remained the patriarch’s residence until 938 and still exists along with the relic.

 The citizens of Amioun buried Maurikios in their town and built a church over his grave, dedicating 26 July as his feast day.
 As for Markianos, he was injured in battle and was carried to Shoueti (Shwita) where he was pronounced dead.
 The Byzantine soldiers built a temple dedicated to him which became known as "Markianos’ Castle".
 Monsignor Michael Al Zaribi mentions that the castle was still in good shape in 1870 and was mounted by a 40 foot tower.
-The stones of the tower had been used to build Mohammad Bey Al Abboud’s palace in Bireh of Akkar, Ali Agha Al Asaad’s palace in Akkar Al Atika, and the Carmelite Monastery in Kobayyat.
+The stones of the tower have been used to build Mohammad Bey Al Abboud’s palace in Bireh of Akkar, Ali Agha Al Asaad’s palace in Akkar al-Atika, and the Carmelite Monastery in Kobayat.

 The battle also led to improved relations between the Umayyads and Maronites.
 According to Ibn Asakir’s History of Damascus the Arab caliph Omar bin Abdul Aziz was buried in the Maronite Church of Saint Simeon Stylites.
 Abd al Malik visited the monastery and his son Al-Walid died and was buried in it and his grave is still in the monastery of Saint Simon Stylites today.
 Several Umayyad princes celebrated their weddings in Saint Maroun’s monastery in Damascus.